circle of heritage

 -Wabi-Sabi spiritual values, Wabi sabi for artists designers poets and philosophers by Leonard Koren

-The one who is death isn’t here anymore, but the body stays.
+The one who is dead isn’t here anymore, but the body stays.
 Our body is composed of material, consisting of chemical elements with their own cycles.
 These elements don’t end with our death.
 It will be part of a new shape.
 It can be the fertile ground for something else.
 I find that a comforting thought.

-I give cremation ash form in bone china, an ancient form of porcelain with bone ash as main component.
+I give cremation ash form in bone china, an ancient form of porcelain with bone ash as the main component.
 The cremation ash thus continues in the form of porcelain, discoverable in texture and colour details.
 I use this to make objects that can provide consolation for the grieving.
 Unlike conventional urns these objects can be used and become part of personal rituals in a tactile or visual way to help farewell and remembrance.